Haoming02/sd-forge-couple/README.md

     - When hovering a row, it will show the corresponding prompt or if the prompt is missing
     - Only works when the positive prompt is not empty
     - **Ctrl + Right Click** on the table to toggle the display

+- **Background:**
+    - Click the `📂` button to load a image as the background of the mapping
+        - **eg.** Load a preprocessed image for ControlNet
+    - In **img2img**, you can also click the `⏏` button to load the current input image as the background
+    - Click the `❌` button to revert back to the black background

 <p align="center">
 <img src="example/10.jpg" height=384>